Premature queen loss is one of the most common reasons for colony failure noted by beekeepers in both the United States and Europe.

 Because the queen bee has a vital role in guaranteeing the colony’s survival, honeybees have ways to avoid finding themselves queenless.
 As soon as they notice a problem with the queen, they will start rearing new queens.

-Nevertheless, depending on the time of the year, letting the colony raise a new queen by themselves could mean risking having a weak colony before the cold weather arrives.
+Nevertheless, depending on the time of the year, letting the colony raise a new queen alone could mean risking having a weak colony before the cold weather arrives.

 Some beekeepers choose to requeen once a year to ensure the colony always has a strong queen laying eggs.

-If requeening your hives is not for you, make sure always to check the status of the queen during your inspections so you can help your bees if they find themselves queenless.
+If requeening your hives is not for you, always check the queen’s status during your inspections so you can help your bees if they find themselves queenless.

 It is also a good idea to keep an eye on the brood and their different stages of development.
 This can end up making your life easier – more on that later!